lingchen0331/sentiment-analysis-on-movie-reviews/readme.md

 #### Noise Removal
 Once we have parsed the text from our movie review dataset, the challenge is to make sense of this raw data.
 Text cleansing is loosely used for most of the cleaning to be done on text, depending on the data source, parsing performance, external noise and so on.

 Since there is no existing package to effectively remove stop words from a sentence, we have to design specific pattern to clean our data for our task.
-For example, a single word 'a' is normally treated as a stop word in NLTK's stop word's list, but in our movie reviews, people usually give comments like this: 'I would give this movie a big A'.
+For example, a single word 'a' is normally treated as a stop word in NLTK's stop word's list, but in our movie reviews, people usually give comments like this:
+>'I would give this movie a big A'

 The lower case 'a' can be removed because it's trival in sentiment analysis, but the upper case 'A' is really important in our sentiment analysis task.
+Besides, the encoding format of characters in moview reviews is inconsistent.
+It's often to see ‘ instead of ' in data sample.

 Therefore, we designed multiple regular expressions to extract useful information and effectively remove irrelavent stop words.

 #### Feature Selection
-Totally, we have tried three feature extraction methods: *bag of words*, *TF-iDF* and *Word Embedding*.
+Feature selection plays an really important role in machine learning and natural language processing, which serves two main purposes.
+First, it makes training and applying a classifier more efficient by decreasing the size of the effective vocabulary.
+Secondly, feature selection often increases classification accuracy by eliminating noise features.
+In this task, we have tried three feature extraction methods: *bag of words*, *TF-iDF* and *Word Embedding*.
 We will introduce these three methods here briefly.
 > **Bag of Words**
 > A bag of words model is the most straigntforward way to represent text in NLP.
 In this model, a text (such as a sentence or a document) is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.